MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMSiteSystemServer.md

 ```

 ### -SiteSystemServerName

-Specifies a server name for the site system.
+Specify the name of the server with the site system role to remove.

 ```yaml
 Type: String